-Still, those are little things in the big picture, and rare is the sprawling, open-world game that manages to build to a final confrontation that feels both technically challenging and narratively appropriate.7 The game itself is fascinating and fun, and I completely enjoyed my time with it.
+Still, those are little things in the big picture, and rare is the sprawling, open-world game that manages to build to a final confrontation that feels both technically challenging and narratively appropriate.[footnote]Offhand, The Witcher 3: Wild Hunt was really good at this.
+Then again, it was really good at everything.[/footnote] The game itself is fascinating and fun, and I completely enjoyed my time with it.
 I knew something was special when I found myself avoiding fast-travel options or even securing a mount and just wandered the waving plains, looking around, listening.

 It’s a languid and floaty game, built on a world to get lost in and explore.
 Even the combat has a kind of dreaminess: instead of pressing multiple buttons to attack in different ways, you hold down a single button and press the directional pad to change weapons.
 As long you’re holding that button down, you attack.
 It winds up balancing intense combat with a sense of pleasant detachment.